 1890 – Completed overhaul in March, then continued investigations between Point Arena and Point Concepcion.
 On 5 May 1890, departed San Francisco for Alaskan waters and Bering Sea until September, then returned to coasts of Washington, Oregon, and California.

 1891 – Sailed for Panama on 30 January and embarked zoologist Alexander Agassiz for an expedition to the coasts of Mexico, Central America and the Galapagos.
-Agassiz disembarked at Guaymas, Mexico on 23 April and the ship returned to San Francisco.
+Agassiz disembarked at Guaymas, Mexico, on 23 April and the ship returned to San Francisco.
 In July, departed for Pribilof Islands with members of the Bering Sea Commission who were preparing the US case for the Tribunal of Arbitration at Paris.
 August to September, carrying out hydrographic studies in the Strait of Juan de Fuca.
-Then on 9 October 1891, started survey of route for a telegraphic cable between San Francisco and Honolulu.
+On 9 October 1891, started to survey route for a telegraphic cable between San Francisco and Honolulu.

 1892 – Completed survey work on 16 January.
 In March, departed for Unalaska, Alaska, the Bering Sea and the Aleutian Islands, to carry out fur seal investigations until July, when leaky boilers forced her to return for repairs, followed by yard work at Mare Island.